2018 CAPO Award of Excellence Descriptions and Nomination Procedures

 CAPO Award of Education Excellence

-This award shall be made to recognize individuals who, in the opinion of the Awards Committee and the Board of Directors of the association, have made a significant contribution to education and training in psychosocial oncology in Canada.
+This award shall be made to recognize a CAPO member who, in the opinion of the Awards Committee and the Board of Directors of the association, have made a significant contribution to education and training in psychosocial oncology in Canada.
 The recipient of this award must meet the following criteria:

 - Whose influence on psychosocial education and training has been exercised through excellence and/or leadership as a teacher;